ZhibaiLuo/ChrysanthemumBook/README.md

 # ChrysanthemumBook
- A depository to record all my Python tricks!
+ A repository to record all my Python tricks!